ADGEfficiency/dsr-rl/PITCHME.md

 **No model** - we learn from actual experience (i.e. our sequences of $(s,a,r,s')$

+We can also learn from **simulated experience** - we don't need to know the whole proability distribution - just be able to generate sample tracjectories

 **No boostrapping** - we take the average of the true discounted return

 **Episodic only** - because we need to calcuate the true discounted return